 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

-Literally all you need to do is cut little cookie cutter stars out of the pastry (or use a ruler and a sharp knife to cut pastry straws if you don’t have one to hand), brush them with egg wash and grate over some fresh parmesan or sprinkle over some spices.
+Literally all you need to do is cut little cookie cutter stars out of the pastry (or use a ruler and a sharp knife to cut pastry straws if you don’t have one to hand – I like the smallest of this set #ad), brush them with egg wash and grate over some fresh parmesan or sprinkle over some spices.
 Let them puff up in the oven, and pile them up on a plate ready for people to enjoy.
 Honey & Worcestershire Cocktail Sausages always go down a storm as an accompaniment.

 Brush each star with the egg beaten with a splash of milk.

 Grate parmesan over one tray of the stars, and sprinkle spices over the over.
 I like to use a ratio of 2 parts paprika with 1 part cayenne measured roughly with a teaspoon into a mini sieve or a circular tea strainer for easy dusting.

 Bake in the oven for around 8 minutes until the stars have puffed up and the parmesan has gone golden.

 Allow to cool, then serve piled high on a serving plate.